amberbase/amberbase/docs/concept.md

 * Authorization decisions can be expressed via a callback predicate (with user context and write target as input) or through configuration
 * Invoke write operations to the database
-* Send synchronization messages to subscribed clients
+* Send synchronization messages to subscribed clients.
+This needs to include new documents, updated documents and deletion of documents

 ### Custom Server-Side Write Operations